JvanKatwijk/dab-pluto/README.md

 	a. the device driver is not independent anymore, it "knows" it has to pass the incoming samples to a given processor;

 	b. the frequency correction is closely coupled to the thread collecting the device.
 	In e.g. the RTLSDR driver it is not allowed to alter settings from within the callback function;

-	c. the code of the ofdm processor is now built up as a huge case statement, a sample is sent to the ofdm processor, and some form of "global" state has to be maintained to guide the sample to the place where it is processed.
+	c. the code of the ofdm processor is now built up as a really huge case statement, a sample is sent to the ofdm processor, and some form of "global" state has to be maintained to guide the sample to the place where it is processed.
+So, readability of the code is less!

 ---------------------------------------------------------------------------
 Limitations
 ----------------------------------------------------------------------------

-It is tempting to consider building the executable for tunning on the Pluto itself, after all it contains a Linux system.
+It is tempting to consider building the executable for running on the Pluto itself, after all it contains a Linux system.
-However, the CPU on the Pluto is - accoding to the description - a single core 667 MHz CPU, while the RPI 2, where the software is running smoothly, has a 4 core CPU with a higher clock rate and the average load is roughly 50 percent.
+However, the CPU on the Pluto is - according to the description - a single core 667 MHz CPU, while the RPI 2, where the software is running smoothly, has a 4 core CPU with a higher clock rate and the average load is there roughly 50 percent.

 -----------------------------------------------------------------------------
 Running the program